The correct way to fix apt-get warning “Key is stored in legacy trusted.gpg keyring” in Debian and Ubuntu

 grep -A 1 "pub " |grep -v "pub " | grep -v '\-\-' | awk -v OFS="" '{$1=$1}1'

-apt-key --keyring /etc/apt/trusted.gpg export {key} | gpg --dearmor -o /etc/apt/keyrings/{{key}}.gpg
+apt-key --keyring /etc/apt/trusted.gpg export {{key}} | gpg --dearmor -o /etc/apt/keyrings/{{key}}.gpg

-The next step is to reference the {{key}} in the related {{repository}}.
-Now we should edit /etc/apt/sources.list.d/{{repository}} and add [singed-by=/etc/apt/keyrings/{{key}}.gpg] between deb and the url that usually follows
+Then {{key}} in the related {{repository}}.
+That means editing the related apt repository file usually under /etc/apt/sources.list.d/{{repository}} and add [singed-by=/etc/apt/keyrings/{{key}}.gpg] between deb and the repository url that follows